RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/README.md

 <br>
 <br>
 <br>
-The Beginners set up steps are the same as above but are annotated with what is going on as you to each step.
+NOTE: The Beginners set up steps are the same as above but are annotated with what is going on as you to each step.
 <br>
 </br>